seanjohnson08/tcsms/readme.md

 5. Change any hardcoded instances of "https://www.mfgg.net/" to your localhost

+Once the site is running, you will probably want to register a user account or two for testing purposes.
+You may need to go into the database to promote it to admin.

+There will be very little content at first.
+You may want to create a couple of test submissions in different categories.
+Then go into the Admin Control Panel, accept the submissions (override the queue if needed), and create a news post.

 ### Authors

 - Retriever II - Original author of TCSMS